 Scope and application

-APES 310, which is effective for engagements commencing on or after 1 October 2013, requires members in public practice in Australia to adhere to its mandatory requirements when they deal with client monies or act as an auditor of client monies.
-For members in public practice outside of Australia the provisions of APES 305 must be followed as long as local laws and regulations are not contravened.
-The revised Standard supersedes the Standard issued in December 2010.
+APES 310 took effect in December 2010 and was revised in October 2013 and May 2018.
+The revised Standard, which is effective for engagements commencing on or after 1 October 2018, requires members in public practice in Australia to adhere to its mandatory requirements when they deal with client monies or act as an auditor of client monies.
+For members in public practice outside of Australia the provisions of APES 310 must be followed as long as local laws and regulations are not contravened.
 The Standard does not apply where a member in public practice is acting as a trustee or under a power of attorney as in these circumstances the member is not acting in a client relationship.

 The Standard is divided into two parts: